scepman/scepman-docs/docs/scepman-configuration/optional/application-settings.md

 **Value:** _Integer_

 **Description:**
 The maximum number of days that an issued certificate is valid.
-By default, this setting is not available and the validity period is **200 days.**
+By default, this setting is not available and the validity period is **200 days**.
+SCEPman never issues certificates with a longer validity than the value defined here.
+There are ways to reduce validity for specific certificates, though.

-You can also configure shorter validity periods in each SCEP profile in Intune as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/mem/intune/protect/certificates-scep-configure#modify-the-validity-period-of-the-certificate-template).
+You can configure shorter validity periods in each SCEP profile in Intune as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/mem/intune/protect/certificates-scep-configure#modify-the-validity-period-of-the-certificate-template).

 {% hint style="warning" %}
 iOS and macOS devices ignore the configuration of the validity period via Intune.
 Therefore you need to configure this setting in SCEPman if you want to have shorter validity periods than 200 days for your iOS and macOS devices.
 {% endhint %}

+You can also configure shorter validity periods for each SCEP endpoint.
+These can never exceed the validity defined in this global setting, though!

-## AppConfig:IntuneValidation:ComplianceCheck
+### AppConfig:IntuneValidation:ComplianceCheck

 {% hint style="warning" %}
 **Experimental Setting** - Applicable to version 1.7 and above.